 Our volatile hero seems to have survived that fall at Williston Academy by diverting his attention from the Dramatics Club to the Literary Society.
 He was not to make it through the entire schoolyear to graduation, yet in the 1965 yearbook, THE LOG, a picture shows him with a dozen other disciples of the written word; he is listed as the president of the society.
 "While not working on The Scribe," the yearbook states, "club members listened to recordings of such writers as Walt Whitman, Dylan Thomas, e.e. cummings, and Samuel Beckett with lectures by Reverend Ives on MOBY DICK and the BOOK OF JOB."
-Whether or not he had made those selections in his capacity as president, he can't recall, but clearly there were at least a few sympatico schoolmates on campus.
-23 the Cherry Lane Theatre in NYC and purchased the script published by Samuel French.
+Whether or not he had made those selections in his capacity as president, he can't recall, but clearly there were at least a few sympatico schoolmates on campus.23

+During the 1964-65 winter break, Peter saw a production of Albee's THE ZOO STORY (1959) at the Cherry Lane Theatre in NYC and purchased the script published by Samuel French.
 Upon his return to Williston in January, he learned that TEK had decided to produce that very play!
 Peter felt he already knew Jerry's part intimately, that the part belonged to him.
 Taking on such a leading role with such long monologues would be his most demanding dramatic commitment to date, but what else did he have to do in the last half of his senior year?
 TEK held auditions and chose Peter's closest friend (become rival) for the main role.
 Our Sacha Guitry determined that he would no longer tread the boards for TEK!
 He recalls that his mentor made an overture toward reconciliation by offering him the minor part of Peter (sic), the very part Peter B. identified against; "like a lover spurned" the radical wanted none of it and turned away from playing any walk-on or tagalong as TEK's protegee.
 Prince Hal was absent from the field and JEB had moved on; now Prince Peter left the turf-a wounded warrior.
 24